-Chris is currently Non-executive Director of Xoserve, the Central Data Service Provider (CDSP) for Great Britain's gas market, where he is also a member of the Audit & Risk Committee.
-Chris is also a Non-executive Director of S4C, the Welsh language public service broadcaster.
-He is a member of the Council for Cardiff University, Chair of their Investment and Banking Sub-Committee, and a member of the Scottish Water Advisory Group, which is developing a “six capitals” sustainable investment appraisal model.
+Chris is currently Non-executive Director of Xoserve, the Central Data Service Provider (CDSP) for Great Britain's gas market and a member of the Audit & Risk Committee.
+Chris is also Senior Independent Director of S4C, the Welsh language public service broadcaster.
+He is a member of the Council for Cardiff University and Chair of their Investment and Banking Sub-Committee.

-Currently Deputy Chair of The Prince’s Trust Advisory Committee in Wales, Chris was formerly a Member of the CBI Council Wales, a Trustee of the Institute of Welsh Affairs and a Board Member of Water UK, the industry trade association.
-He was also a NED for seven years at The Principality - the UK’s sixth largest building society - and chaired their Remuneration Committee.
+He was for many years the Deputy Chair of The Prince’s Trust Advisory Committee in Wales and has been a Member of the CBI Council Wales, a Trustee of the Institute of Welsh Affairs and a Board Member of Water UK, the industry trade association.
+He was also an NED for seven years at The Principality - the UK’s sixth largest building society - and chaired their Remuneration Committee.

-Some of his previous executive roles include Regulation Director for South Wales Electricity plc and Director of National Economic Research Associates.
-After joining the Civil Service graduate fast-track programme, he worked on the privatisation of British Airways at HM Treasury.
+Some of his previous executive roles include Regulation Director for South Wales Electricity plc, Director of National Economic Research Associates and a spell at HM Treasury.

 Chris chaired an internal subsidiary which developed renewable energy and organic waste treatment businesses, cutting Welsh Water’s carbon footprint by 80 percent by 2020.
 As CFO of the company between 2001 and 2013, he led the raising of around £3 billion in the capital markets, including the acquisition finance in 2001, which won the International Financing Review Deal of the Year award.